 “In an interview with the Jewish Telegraph Agency, an officer in the Shu’alei Shimshon reconnaissance battalion of the Givati infantry brigade of the IDF explained how he headed a force of 40 men and women, ‘including several fellow IDF veterans,’ in violent clashes with Ukrainian government forces, clashes which eventually brought down the government…

 “What is clear is Delta’s (the pseudonym for the IDF officer) willingness to work with anti-Semitic Neo-Nazis to achieve common political goals.”

-You remember Otto Skorzeny, “one of the great heroes—if not the greatest—of Nazi Germany” who “had become a daredevil commando officer who carried out spectacular operations”?
-Well, shortly after World War II, the Mossad recruited him in their covert operation.
+Do you remember Otto Skorzeny, “one of the great heroes—if not the greatest—of Nazi Germany” who “had become a daredevil commando officer who carried out spectacular operations”?
+Well, shortly after World War II, Mossad recruited him in their covert operation.

 So, whenever the Khazarian Bankster Cult starts exonerating a nation or state, then put your thinking cap on.
 In the same vein, whenever the same cult starts vilifying a nation or state it doesn’t like, keep your thinking cap on.
 This brings us to Russia and the whole “Russia invaded Crimea” nonsense.
 What’s your take on this issue, Eric?
 You’ve lived in many places around the world, including Russia.
 Tell us your views on this whole issue.